 Why it matters

-• The FBI's data collection from Republican senators raises serious concerns about privacy and federal overreach under the Biden administration.
+- The FBI's acquisition of cell phone data from Republican senators raises serious concerns about privacy and federal overreach under the Biden administration.

-• The use of 'Prohibited Access' files may hinder the FBI's transparency and ability to respond to legal inquiries, impacting justice.
+- The use of 'Prohibited Access' designations in FBI records could hinder transparency and the agency's ability to respond to legal obligations.

 What’s next

-• Grassley calls for accountability from Attorney General Bondi and FBI Director Patel regarding the FBI's actions.
+- Grassley is calling for accountability from Attorney General Bondi and FBI Director Patel regarding the FBI's actions.